rbhlinux/rbhlinux/README.md

 You can click the Preview link to take a look at your changes.
 --->

 There are some more private repos where I have python scripts and bash scripts (for certain automation) but they are purely for cryptos derivatives and nifty derivatives(OI chain handlers).
-Mail me if you know more.
+Mail me if you want to know more about it.